theakshaym/carmanagementc/README.md

 # carmanagementc

 Check-in and Check-out car in a 10 lot parking space.

+* This is a legacy code and is not recommended
 * Based on singly linked list (C)
 * Pre-req : ANSI Color code support
 * Run this program in a terminal (linux)